The most beautiful villages in Italy

 San Gimignano

 Tuscany is one of Italy’s most iconic regions; its jewel is San Gimignano.
 That’s why it’s a perfect place to escape for a few days and enjoy some homemade pasta, a glass of Tuscan red, and unbeatable sunsets (but beware of tourist crowds in the summer).
 Even more appealing is that the small village has numerous narrow streets, quaint squares, and 13 centuries-old towers (there used to be 70 such towers).
-And although the towers are great for photographs, they were built for defense and aggression against noble families within the same region.
+Although the towers are great for photographs, they were built for defense and aggression against noble families within the same region.

 the most beautiful villages in Italy -San Gimignano